Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: AIT Condition and Its Implications in ANINCE Models

+Since the numerator $\nu [1-\exp(Z-1/2)]$ is not identically zero, the mixed derivative is nonzero on a set with non-zero Lebesgue measure, and therefore Assumption~\ref{Ass-algebraic-condition} holds.
+A detailed derivation is provided in Appendix~\ref{App:Ex2-exclusion}. \end{Example-set}

 \begin{Proposition}[Testability of IV in ANINCE Models] Let $X$, $Y$, and $Z$ be the treatment, outcome, and candidate IV in an ANINCE model, respectively.
-Suppose that $X$, $Y$, and $Z$ are correlated and that the sample size $n \to \infty$ holds.
-Furthermore, suppose that the probability densities $p(\boldsymbol{\varepsilon_U})$ and $p(\varepsilon_Z)$ are twice differentiable, and positive on ($-\infty, \infty$), and Assumption \ref{Ass-algebraic-condition} holds.
-If the candidate IV $Z$ is invalid, then $\{X, Y||Z\}$ violates the AIT condition. \end{Proposition} \begin{proof} See Appendix \ref{Proof-Proposition-identifiable-IV-ANINCE} for its proof. \end{proof} The proposition above shows that, under Assumption \ref{Ass-algebraic-condition}, the AIT condition can be used to detect invalid IVs.
-Although it is not obvious whether Assumption \ref{Ass-algebraic-condition} (the algebraic equation condition) holds in general, some solutions under which the Assumption \ref{Ass-algebraic-condition} is not hold are worth reporting here.
+Suppose that $X$, $Y$, and $Z$ are correlated and that Assumptions \ref{Ass-completeness} and \ref{Ass-algebraic-condition} hold.
+If the candidate IV $Z$ is invalid, then $\{X, Y||Z\}$ violates the AIT condition. \end{Proposition} \begin{proof} See Appendix \ref{Proof-Proposition-identifiable-IV-ANINCE} for its proof. \end{proof} The proposition above shows that, under Assumptions \ref{Ass-completeness} and \ref{Ass-algebraic-condition}, the AIT condition can be used to detect invalid IVs.
+Although it is not obvious whether Assumption \ref{Ass-algebraic-condition} (the dstributional non-degeneracy condition) holds in general, some solutions under which the Assumption \ref{Ass-algebraic-condition} does not hold are worth reporting, as shown in the following proposition.